 Low Water Pressure: A burst pipe can lower the water pressure throughout the rest of your house.
 If you suddenly notice a lower water pressure when showering, bathing, or using other plumbing, then it could indicate that a pipe has burst or is broken.

 Certain times of the year are more prone to burst pipes than others.
 Pipes may freeze in the winter when temperatures plunge, for example, causing cracks and leaks.

 How to Handle a Burst Pipe Insurance Claim

 Discovering a burst pipe in your home can be a scary experience.
 Sometimes, it’s a long, slow leak that has caused significant damage over time.
-In other cases, a burst pipe is an emergency situation that requires immediate action.
+In other cases, a burst pipe is an emergency water damage situation that requires immediate action.